What is Capital Equipment? Types of Capital Equipment

 • Stationary Capital Equipment:

-Many household items are used in the same location as per their size and usage.
-These items are known as stationary.
-Their locations the permanent part of inventory records.
+Many household items are used in the same location as on their size and usage.
+These items are known as stationery.
+Their locations are a permanent part of inventory records.

 • Portable Capital Equipment:

-We are hopeful that you’ve got the answer to what is capital equipment and what are its types.
+We are hopeful that you’ve got the answer to what is capital equipment and what its types are.
 Capital equipment is also called a non-current asset that increases its value and depreciates with time.

 Leave a Comment